 - Kitchen tools you’ll need: A deep dish pie pan, medium bowl, small saucepan, measuring cups and spoons, a nut chopper and rubber spatula or spoon for stirring everything together for the filling.

-- Please note, in developing this recipe, I've seen some similar chocolate pie recipes that use flour or corn syrup in the filling.
-I've made it several ways, but for me this pie works the best using cornstarch to bind the filling.
+- Please note: When researching and developing this recipe, I’ve seen some similar chocolate pie recipes that use flour or corn syrup in the filling.
+I’ve made this pie several ways, but for me this pie works best using cornstarch to bind the filling.
 Corn syrup lends more of a pecan pie texture to the filling.
 That’s not a bad thing but not quite what we’re going for with this pie.
 You can see my Chocolate Pecan Pie recipe here.

 - As with the coconut-pecan icing I use for my German Chocolate Cake recipe I love mixing granulated sugar and brown sugar together for the depth of flavor it lends to the pie filling.
 It turns out velvety smooth.

 - Serve this pie with a dollop of fresh whipped cream or while still warm with a drizzle of chocolate and a scoop of vanilla ice cream.

 - Classic Southern Pecan Pie is a winning dessert choice for any occasion.

-- Serve a big piece of Apple Crumb Pie warm with a scoop of vanilla ice cream is always a win!
+- Serve a big piece of Apple Crumb Pie warm with a scoop of vanilla ice cream.